-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 Experiencing a series of interviews without receiving callbacks can be incredibly disheartening.
 Often, the most challenging aspect is the uncertainty—without direct feedback, you’re left guessing and potentially repeating the same errors, resulting in continued rejection from recruiters.
-To address this, we’ll explore several prevalent reasons candidates fail to secure callbacks post-interviews, alongside strategies to enhance your interview performance and boost your chances of success in future opportunities.
+To address this, we’ll explore several reasons candidates fail to secure callbacks post-interviews, alongside strategies to enhance your interview performance and boost your chances of success in future opportunities.

 You Weren’t Dressed Properly

 Be aware that overdressing can be as detrimental as underdressing in some instances.
 For example, if you’re interviewing at a dynamic new startup, wearing formal business attire might make you seem out of touch with their culture.
-It’s crucial to grasp the company’s dress code and culture, and then choose attire that aligns with it.
+It’s crucial to grasp the company’s dress code and culture and choose attire that aligns with it.
 When uncertain, opting for business casual is a safe bet—it ensures you maintain professionalism without the risk of appearing overly formal.

 You Don’t Know How to Answer Crucial Questions